ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ### Create a subnet for the backend

-You will be using the Subnet created with the VPC as the subnet for the backend.
+You will use the Subnet created with the VPC as the subnet for the backend.

 ### Create a backend virtual server instance